junegunn/vim-easy-align/README.md

 | Using predefined rules    | `:EasyAlign[!]
 [FIELD#] DELIMITER_KEY [OPTIONS]` |
 | Using regular expressions | `:EasyAlign[!]
 [FIELD#] /REGEXP/ [OPTIONS]`      |

+### Concept of _alignment rule_

+> Simple things should be simple,
+> complex things should be possible.
+> - Alan Kay

+Forget about writing regular expressions every time you do an alignment.
+You can do so (we'll see), but I don't believe that it should be the default way of doing things with this plugin.

+An *alignment rule* is a predefined set of options for common alignment tasks, which is indexed by a single character, *DELIMITER_KEY*.
+By default, you have rules indexed by `<space>`, `=`, `:`, `.`, `|`, and `,`, which should cover the most of the use cases.
+You can override these rules, and add your own rules.

 ### Interactive mode

 The command will go into the interactive mode when no argument is given.